 We met some wonderful local people, Simone and his mum Nicoletta, and they were so kind as to share where we could find the best local restaurants and food.

-Years ago Dan and I were waiting for a bus to go to the airport near Naples.
+Years ago, Dan and I were waiting for a bus to go to the airport near Naples.
 Two guys stopped with a scooter and started shouting and pushing each other around.
-If you couldn’t understand what they were saying, you would have thought they were having a fight.
+If you couldn’t understand what they were saying, you would have thought they were fighting.

-A British couple next to us started holding hands and moved away with a scared look on their faces.
+A British couple next to us started holding hands and moved away with scared looks on their faces.

-We moved closer to them and told hem “Don’t worry, they are just saying hi to each other and talking about what they should be doing tonight!”.
+We moved closer to them and told them, “Don’t worry.
+They are just saying hi to each other and talking about what they should be doing tonight!”.

 So don’t be alarmed by Italians shouting!